Chris represents corporations and individuals in high-stakes civil, criminal, and regulatory matters.

 Chris also has extensive experience in regulatory compliance, with a focus on anti-money laundering, sanctions, and internal audit-related issues.
 He previously served on the leadership team of a two-year independent monitorship of one of the world’s largest banks.
 As part of the leadership team, he managed a comprehensive assessment of the bank’s internal audit function as well as the bank’s processes for identifying suspicious activity and sanctions violations.

-Prior to joining Walden Macht & Haran, Chris practiced law with a top-ranked employment law practice group, where he defended employers against discrimination, workplace harassment, and retaliation claims.
-He has also served as an intern to The Honorable William D. Wall, U.S. Magistrate Judge in the Eastern District of New York, and worked as a law clerk with the National Football League.
+Prior to joining WMH, Chris practiced law with a top-ranked firm, where he defended businesses throughout all stages of employment litigation.
+He also served as an intern to the Honorable William D. Wall, U.S. Magistrate Judge in the U.S. District Court for the Eastern District of New York, and worked as a law clerk with the National Football League.

 Best Lawyers: Ones to Watch, Criminal Defense: White-Collar, Best Lawyers (2023)